 “Oui, sans doute il a faim,” I concur.

-“I am not cranky,” he says, pulling the covers off of both of us, “but you’re right about the hungry part.
-So get your ass up so we can eat!”
+“I am not cranky,” he says, pulling the covers off us both, “but you’re right about the hungry part.
+So, get your ass up so we can eat!”

 “Oui, monsieur,” I say sweetly.
 Christian’s pupils dilate and his eyes droop a bit.
 “Was it something I said?”
 I say innocently.